Responsible: prof. Laura E. Depero

 Detectors:VÅNTEC-500- Two-dimensional (2-D) detector for X-ray diffraction, based on Bruker AXS’ proprietary MIKROGAPTM technology.
 It has a huge detector window of 140 mm diameter and a capability of collecting images with both high count rate and excellent resolution.

 Sample stages: Compact cradle - 3-axis cradle with motorized Chi- and Phi-rotations and a manual Z translation.
 The large Chi-range and unlimited Phi-range enable straightforward texture measurements, whereas residual stress measurements can be made in both omega- and psi-mode (iso-inclination and side-inclination respectively).
 A clamp holder is optionally available for mounting irregular bulk samples.

-Inorganic chemical analysis of liquids
+Inorganic chemical analysis